freeradical13/freeradical13.github.io/index.md

     1. [Fischer projections][]
     1. [Unspecified stereochemistry][]: Wavy single bonds are unknown or unspecified stereochemistry.
 [Stereochemistry][] is the study of substances with the same formula but with different positions of atoms in space that cannot be rotated around a single bond to match each other (discussed in detail later).
     1. [Skeletal formulas][]
-1. An ionic compound name (or systematic name) with a set of element names with any cation first; for example, Sodium Chloride.
-If the cation is a transition metal, then it may be followed by roman numerals in parentheses ([type-I compounds][], [type-II compounds][] or [type-III compounds][]) which represents the net positive charge of that cation; for example, Iron(III) Oxide is Fe<sub>2</sub>O<sub>3</sub> because the III means that Iron is Fe<sup>3+</sup> and gave 3 extra electrons, and since each Oxygen atom needs two electrons, there should be two Iron atoms, making 6 extra electrons, which means there are three Oxygen atoms, each taking 2 of those 6 extra electrons.
+1. An ionic compound name with a set of element names with any cation first.
+The anion in such a salt takes the suffix [-ide][ide suffix].
+For example, NaCl is Sodium Chloride.
+    1. If the cation is a transition metal, then it may be followed by roman numerals in parentheses ([type-I compounds][], [type-II compounds][] or [type-III compounds][]) which represents the net positive charge of that cation; for example, Iron(III) Oxide is Fe<sub>2</sub>O<sub>3</sub> because the III means that Iron is Fe<sup>3+</sup> and gave 3 extra electrons, and since each Oxygen atom needs two electrons, there should be two Iron atoms, making 6 extra electrons, which means there are three Oxygen atoms, each taking 2 of those 6 extra electrons.
+1. If a molecule is ionic and contains Oxygen, suffixes may be used to differeniate between the same compound but with a different number of Oxygens: The [-ate][ate suffix] suffix is used on the most common molecule, the [-ite][ite suffix] suffix is used with one less Oxygen than the -ate molecule, the [hypo-][hypo prefix] prefix along with the -ite suffix is used with two less Oxygens, and the [per-][per prefix] prefix is used with one more Oxygen.
+For example, Chlorate is ClO<sub>3</sub><sup>-</sup>, Chlorite is ClO<sub>2</sub><sup>-</sup>, Hypochlorite is ClO<sup>-</sup>, and Perchlorate is ClO<sub>4</sub><sup>-</sup>.

 When substances of different electronegativities are bonded, electrons will tend to be drawn closer to the atoms with higher electronegativities, thus leading to positive or negative [partial charges][chemical polarity] ([δ][greek delta]<sup>+</sup> or δ<sup>-</sup>, respectively), creating a polarized (or polar) bond.
 For example, in the water molecule, Oxygen is more electronegative than the Hydrogens, so there's a partial negative charge at the end of the Oxygen away from the two Hydrogens, and partial positive charges on the opposite ends of the Hydrogens: